Upper gastrointestinal bleeding

 chronic renal or liver disease

-Upper endoscopy is first line investigation and allows for treatment of the bleeding using a variety of endoscopic techniques.
+Upper endoscopy is the first-line investigation and allows for the treatment of the bleeding using a variety of endoscopic techniques.

 There are some values of using CT as the 'next step' technique in identifying a bleeding source within the GIT following negative or failed endoscopy in the acute setting 6.

 Arterial imaging is best performed when active acute bleeding is ongoing.
 Findings on CT include extravasated contrast identified as a focal area of high attenuation within the bowel lumen which represents a bleeding point 6.

-A non-contrast scan needs to be done first to exclude any false-positive reading on arterial phase imaging 6.
+A non-contrast scan should be performed first to exclude any false-positive reading on arterial phase imaging 6.

-Other findings are largely related to the particular underlying cause such as tumors, inflammatory bowel disease, ischemic colitis and vascular abnormalities 6.
+Other findings are related to the particular underlying cause such as tumors, inflammatory bowel disease, ischemic colitis, and vascular abnormalities 6.

 Chronic or occult bleeding

 Active bleeding will not be seen, and the purpose of imaging is to diagnose the cause of bleeding rather than identify the actual bleed.

-Angiography and embolization is used in refractory cases and is generally preferred over surgery.
+Angiography and embolization are used in refractory cases and is generally preferred over surgery.
 85% of upper GI hemorrhage is from the left gastric artery territory.
 Extra-vascular contrast extravasation indicates the site of active bleeding and may be linear (pseudo-vein sign) or blotchy.

-If there is a bleeding duodenal ulcer and no active extravasation is documented and the patient condition is likely to deteriorate empirical embolization of gastroduodenal artery territory is recommended to prevent life-threatening events.
+If there is a bleeding duodenal ulcer, and there is no active extravasation, and the patient's condition is likely to deteriorate, empirical embolization of gastroduodenal artery territory is recommended to prevent life-threatening events.

 Treatment and prognosis